dedupeio/dedupe/README.md

 pip install dedupe
 ```

+Familiarize yourself with [dedupe's API](https://dedupe.readthedocs.io/en/latest/API-documentation.html), and get started on your project.
+Need inspiration?
+Have a look at [some examples](https://github.com/datamade/dedupe-examples).

 ### Developing dedupe

 We recommend using [virtualenv](http://virtualenv.readthedocs.org/en/latest/virtualenv.html) and [virtualenvwrapper](http://virtualenvwrapper.readthedocs.org/en/latest/install.html) for working in a virtualized development environment.
 [Read how to set up virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/).